Admissions and Placement of Students

 Please note that ISM reserves the right to deny admission to:

 - Any student for whom the School cannot meet his/her educational, social or emotional needs.

 - Any student whose previous academic records are incomplete or for whom information has been withheld.
-This is detrimental to the wellbeing of the student and/or the rest of the class and may result in the withdrawal of the student, even after admission.
+This is detrimental to the wellbeing of the student and/or the rest of the class and may result in the withdrawal of the student, even after admission, which then becomes void.

 Age / Class Guidelines

 |Primary School||Class 4||8 years by August 31st|

 |Class 5||9 years by August 31st|

 |(entry to class 13 only for students already following a compatible IB Diploma programme)|